sean-garwood/tic_tac_toe/README.md

 - Moves
 - Turns

-Taking a turn is a procedure, so it does not need an object per se, but it could be a message that is sent to game state. gameboard will be public. player moves will be public setting the winner needs to be private to the Game instance
+gameboard will be public.
+player moves will be public
+setting the winner needs to be private to the Game instance